wwadman/bess-sizing-using-household-data/README.md

 Compare any number of [Battery energy storage systems](https://en.wikipedia.org/wiki/Battery_energy_storage_system) (BESSs) by simulating their performance in _your_ household.

-By providing your own household load profile, this repo estimates
+By providing your own household load profile, this repo estimates stats like payback period of different battery configurations
+_assuming your household load profile will stay the same in upcoming years_.

+It also allows you to simulate different charging strategies.

+### Assumptions
+- Dynamical electricity contract with hourly/quarterly prices.
+Currently only Tibber is supported, but other providers can be added.
+    - At least one year of historical data is required to accurately estimate your future energy bill.

 Comparison websites like https://energienerds.nl/index.php/2025/08/26/stekkerbatterijen-de-startgids help finding your optimal battery configuration, but first you should decide what capacity and max rate is right for you.
 This repo will help with that,

-Analyze and simulate energy costs with historical data  and home batteries.

 ## Features

-- **Energy Bill Forecasting**: Estimate your 2027 energy bill based on historical consumption and production.
+- **Energy Bill Forecasting**: Estimate your future-year energy bill based on historical consumption and production.
 - **Battery Simulation**: Compare different battery capacities and charging strategies (Arbitrage, MPC).
-- **Visualization**: Detailed plots of battery behavior, State of Charge (SOC), and market prices.
+- **Visualization**: Detailed plots of battery behavior, State of Charge (SOC), and market prices:

+[TODO: insert image of plots here]

 ## Project Structure
 - `src/`: Core package containing logic for billing, simulation, and visualization.
 - `main.py`: Entry point for running forecasts and simulations.
 - `csv/`: Directory for input data (Tibber hourly exports).